Kenivia/pysync/README.md

 ## Current features

-- Detect differences quickly, depending mostly on the size of the google drive and the disk read speed
+- Detect differences quickly, depending mostly on the size of the google drive and someties the disk read speed
 - The user can then choose which files to push/pull(upload/download)
 - Applies the chosen operations in parallel
 - For Google Docs, Google Sheets and Google Slides etc, download an executable text file that links to the file
-- Ext3/4 don't allow folders and files with the same name but it's fine on Google drive.
-This is checked and prevented by the script.
+- Ext3/4 file systems don't allow folders and files with the same name but it is allowed on Google drive.
 You can avoid this problem with Capitalizations.
 - Keeps track of how long each stage of the program took

 ## Known issues/plans

+- Files marked with "abuse" by google(executable files mostly) will run into errors
+- Forced paths(specified in Options.json) don't behave correctly when a forced path contains another forced path
 -  Google Docs files are currently download and delete only
   - moving the text file locally won't move the remote copy
+- Implementation of background syncing and maybe a GUI, similar to [Google's Windows/macOs app](https://www.google.com/drive/download/), is the long term goal

 ## Contributing

-This is in an early stage of development, feedback & help are greatly appreciated!
+Any feedback & help are greatly appreciated!